 Subsequently, he expressed his judgment of Diddy after gaining in-depth knowledge about his crimes from Sean Combs: The Reckoning.
 “It did make you feel, like, at the end, he didn’t get enough time [in prison],” said Budden, who once was a renowned hip-hop artist.

-Diddy was sentenced to 50 months in prison in October 2024 and is currently serving his sentence (via Complex).
-However, it’s quite apparent that he would have been serving a much longer sentence if Joe Budden had been in the judge’s chair.
+Diddy was sentenced to 50 months in prison in October 2024 and is currently serving his sentence.